 There are two kinds of pain—acute (temporary) and chronic (ongoing).

 Acute pain begins suddenly, lasts for a short time, and goes away as your body heals.
 There are many causes for acute pain.
-With exercise, sometimes acute pain can be caused by overdoing it, like lifting something that’s too heavy or using the treadmill at a speed too fast for you to handle at your current fitness level.
+With exercise, sometimes acute pain can be caused by overdoing it, like lifting something that’s too heavy, or using the treadmill at a speed too fast for you to handle at your current fitness level.
 Practicing exercise safety is the best way you can prevent over-exercising.
 Set realistic goals and pace yourself.
 Begin your program slowly with low-intensity exercises and work up from there.

-Exercising with acute pain
+Exercising with Acute Pain

 If you experience a sharp pain in your muscles and/or joints, stop exercising and see your doctor.
 He or she will be able to say whether it’s safe to exercise while experiencing acute pain and what activities might help.
 There may be simple stretching or strength training exercises, for instance, that you can do with a physical therapist or trainer to help with recovery.
 Your doctor might recommend that you reduce the intensity of your activity so you do not make the health issue worse, prolong the symptoms, or cause re-injury.

 Warm up before exercising to get your body moving and ready for activity and to help reduce your risk of injury.
 For instance, you might do a few minutes of easy walking.
 Also, cool down after your workout to help slow your heart rate and breathing back to normal as well as relax the muscles you just used.
-If you did endurance exercise, you might begin your cool down by slowing your intensity and then trying some light stretching.

 Most people living with chronic pain can exercise safely, and it can assist with pain management.
 In fact, being inactive can sometimes lead to a cycle of more pain and loss of function.

-Exercising with chronic pain
+Exercising with Chronic Pain

 - Strength exercises can help maintain or add to your muscle strength.
 Strong muscles support and protect joints.
 Weight-bearing exercises include using resistance bands or weighted wristbands.